eaishar/reactjs-image-game/README.md

-# Simple React JS Project
+# Simple React JS Game

 ## What is the use of this Repo

-This Project is a Simple ReactJS Project which demonstrates the following
+This Project is a Simple ReactJS Project which is an interactive and creative image game.
-1. Creating a Component in React
-2. Making HTTP calls
-3. Communicating between parent and child component
-4. Using Bootstrap along with React
-5. Using Basic Routing in React
+1. This image game consists of a 3x3 table in which each cell has a background image.

 The project Template can be used to build bigger projects